tito2-lab/OpenVINO-Training/README.md

 3. Click "Open Colab"
 4. "Upload" -> select "ov_training_llm_colab.ipynb"

-* Google Colab uses nVidia GPU so OpenVINO can't use on it.
+* Google Colab uses nVidia GPU so OpenVINO can't be used on it.
 So set device to CPU as inference engine.

 ## Let's run LLM on Jupyer Lab